pinae/Tarantula-Tuning/README.md

 # Tarantula-Tuning
 3D parts for tuning the Tevo Tarantula

 First you need a Filament holder.
-This one uses skateboard-hweels and ballbearings.
+This one uses skateboard-wheels and ballbearings.

 For printing PLA a cooling system is useful.